botre/anki-decks/src/networking.md

 Egress refers to any traffic that exits an entity, or a network boundary.
 This may also be referred to as outbound traffic.

+## Network virtualization

+The process of combining hardware and software network resources and network functionality into a single, software-based administrative entity.